felsenst/felsenst.github.io/papers/speciation/MEMO.md

 These are written in Pascal, a now-rare computer language which I found great for writing programs in that it pressured me to not make some obvious errors.
-They should run on Free Pascal, (fpc) which you can download and install on your computer.
-The first line may need to be deleted.
+They should run on Free Pascal (fpc), which you can download and install on your computer.
+The first line is a signal to a different compiler and may need to be deleted.

 They are the programs used for the calculations in my